phamhub-tech/locan/README.md

 </div>

-## 🚧 **Early Development** 🚧
+> [!WARNING]
-This project is still in early development and may have bugs and be unstable.
-Please report any issues you encounter.
+> Locan is still under **active development** and features are being added regularly.
+Things may break or change at any time without notice!
+Keep an eye out for new releases, report bugs and give feedback on new features you'd like to see.

 ## Features